Environmental Pool Management: Modernizing Lock and Dam Operations Produces Benefits

 Projects like these underscore the value of revisiting the operation plans of water infrastructure to ensure today’s needs are being met.
 Across the U.S. there are dozens of lock and dams where similar changes in operations could improve the health of rivers and benefit wildlife and surrounding communities.

 The Nature Conservancy’s Approach

-Promoters of pool drawdowns are asking the Army Corps to operate the dams differently.
-Working with partners, TNC must prove this technique has real and lasting ecological benefits and is easy to implement.
+Promoters of environmental pool management are asking the Corps to operate the dams differently.
+Working with partners, TNC must prove this technique has ecological benefits and is easy to implement.

 Adaptively manage pool drawdowns in Pools 24-26.
 After 20 years of drawdowns, the Army Corps was asked to increase the length of time they reduce summer water levels from 30-40 days to 90+ days to shift response to a mix of annual and perennial plants.
 The Corps agreed, provided river flow is adequate and the partners monitor the response.
 TNC is leading and supporting this collaborative work.

-Enable conditions to make drawdown routine.
+Enable conditions to make environmental pool management routine.
 Depending on dam operations at each site, drawdowns can be difficult to implement.
 TNC and its partners have persuaded the Corps to evaluate the key factors that would be necessary to make drawdown a routine option within the Upper Mississippi River system.